 It’s not just the hot springs that are the attraction here, either.
 There’s a good chance you’ll also meet up with a Giant Panda.

 #6.
 Jigokudani Monkey Park

 The monkeys of Japan learned right away that the hot springs of Jigokundai were the place to be on a cold day.
-The name literally translates as “Hell’s Valley” because the frozen ground of the region often steams and bubbles.
+The name translates as “Hell’s Valley” because the frozen ground of the region often steams and bubbles.

-The Cotton Castle of Turkey features a series of terraced travertines and hot springs that are bathed in brilliant white.
+The Cotton Castle of Turkey features a series of terraced travertines and hot springs bathed in brilliant white.
 Water emerges from the spring and then begins cascading down the terraces, leaving depositions of calcium carbonate in its flows.

 You can’t access the terraces, but there is the main path that will take you out near the site.
 You can still bathe in some of the small pools as well.

 This Icelandic valley is one of the most regularly visited locations for tourists on the island.
 The geyser basins are very dependable in eruptions, with the Strokkur Geyser, one of the biggest fountain geysers in the area, erupting every 10 minutes or so.